Digital Signage ROI: A Digital Signage Cost Breakdown

 Learn how to measure the risks, rewards and ROI of digital signage implementations.

 It can be difficult to measure engagement—but if you are careful, you can calculate it.
 In order to decide if digital signage is the right choice for your business, you have to weigh the challenge you’re trying to solve against the potential rewards of a well-executed digital signage network.
 And to do that, you need some benchmark data and a digital signage cost breakdown.

 Determining ROI for digital signage can be tricky if you’ve never done it, but it’s actually quite simple.

-First, how much does digital signage cost?
+First, what is the digital signage cost breakdown?
 What's known as "total cost of ownership" (TCO) plays a role in calculating the ROI of your signage.
 This simply means the total cost of purchasing, launching and using your digital signage over time.
 TCO can vary based on your specific needs, but digital signage should always be viewed as a long-term investment.

 In order to calculate the ROI of digital signage, you'll need to consider a few things